-- a) To provide block sizes that maximise access to solar orientation. - b) To provide a subdivision pattern that accommodates a range of dwelling densities and lot sizes. - c) To provide lot sizes and shape that reflect the broader urban structure. - d) To ensure development responds to site topography and natural assets. - e) To provide a range of densities, lot sizes and house types to foster a diverse community and interesting streetscapes.
+- a) To provide block sizes that maximise access to solar orientation. - b) To provide a subdivision pattern that accommodates a range of dwelling densities and lot sizes. - c) To provide lot sizes and shape that reflect the broader urban structure. - d) To ensure development responds to site topography and natural assets.

-- a) Blocks and lots are generally rectilinear. - b) Lots are oriented to facilitate siting of dwellings and private open space to take advantage of winter solar access and summer sun deflection. - c) Larger lot frontages provided on street corners to allow development to address both street frontages. - d) Subdivision design will respond to site topography by providing larger lots on sloping lands. - e) Lot sizes and dimensions take into account site topography and consider the need for earthworks and potential retaining wall construction. - f) Lots front streets and overlook open spaces to provide passive surveillance of those areas. - g) Benching of sites should preferably be undertaken at subdivision stage and earthworks plans should indicate positions of necessary retaining structures and associated drainage.
+- a) Blocks and lots are generally rectilinear. - b) Lots are oriented to facilitate siting of dwellings and private open space to take advantage of winter solar access and summer sun deflection. - c) Larger lot frontages provided on street corners to allow development to address both street frontages. - d) Subdivision design will respond to site topography by providing larger lots on sloping lands. - e) Lot sizes and dimensions take into account site topography and consider the need for earthworks and potential retaining wall construction. - Lots front streets and overlook open spaces to provide passive surveillance of those areas. - g) Benching of sites should preferably be undertaken at subdivision stage and earthworks plans should indicate positions of necessary retaining structures and associated drainage.

-- a) Single dwelling lots are generally a minimum of 25m deep. - b) Minimum lot widths for the R2 zone will be 10m.
-Minimum lot widths for the R3 zone will be 6m. - c) Retaining walls are to be constructed with appropriate materials.
+- a) Single dwelling lots are generally a minimum of 25m deep. - b) Lots will have a minimum lot size in accordance with Penrith LEP 2010. - c) Retaining walls are to be constructed with appropriate materials.
 Use of timber is not permitted.